mbhall88/ontime/README.md

 Options:
-  -o, --output <FILE>          Output file name [default: stdout] -O, --output-type <u|b|g|l>  u: uncompressed; b: Bzip2; g: Gzip; l: Lzma -L, --compress-level <1-9>   Compression level to use if compressing output [default: 6] -f, --from <DATE/DURATION>   Earliest start time; otherwise the earliest time is used -t, --to <DATE/DURATION>     Latest start time; otherwise the latest time is used -s, --show                   Show the earliest and latest start times in the input and exit -h, --help                   Print help information (use `--help` for more detail) -V, --version                Print version information
+  -o, --output <FILE>          Output file name [default: stdout] -O, --output-type <u|b|g|l>  u: uncompressed; b: Bzip2; g: Gzip; l: Lzma -L, --compress-level <1-21>  Compression level to use if compressing output [default: 6] -f, --from <DATE/DURATION>   Earliest start time; otherwise the earliest time is used -t, --to <DATE/DURATION>     Latest start time; otherwise the latest time is used -s, --show                   Show the earliest and latest start times in the input and exit -h, --help                   Print help (see more with '--help') -V, --version                Print version
 ```

 #### Specifying a time range